agrpranjal07/FusionNetForObjectDetection/object_detection_transformer/README.md

 - `use.md` provides a Codespaces walkthrough (works for other Linux hosts too).
 - `how_to_use.txt` is a detailed step-by-step manual for training, testing, inference, and real-time runs on Windows and Linux.
 - `technical_report.txt` is an in-depth architectural report covering data flow, transformer design, and deployment notes.
+- `kaggle_fusionnet_notebook.py` is a notebook-style script to copy into Kaggle for TPU/GPU training with API placeholders.
+- `scripts/dashboard.(sh|ps1)` launches the Streamlit dashboard for metrics, explainability, and live video.

 ## Quickstart (Windows PowerShell)
 ```pwsh